-A lot of travellers will agree on this : free WiFi is a dream come true.
+A lot of travelers will agree on this : free WiFi is a dream come true.
 Indeed, picture yourself in a foreign country, and you got to download you plane ticket, for instance.
 You could use your phone, but data roaming is way too expensive.
 But if you’re lucky enough, you’re in the range of a free WiFi hotspot, and you’ll be able to download your tickets for free!
 Unfortunately, you can’t expect that situation to happen if you’re traveling to Germany.
 In this article, we are going to explain to you why you should consider solutions for prepaid internet Germany instead of relying on free WiFi.

 Free WiFi in Germany : Why can’t you find any?